Friday, October 25, 2024

 Broken Top Reflected in the Smaller Lake

 From the smaller, more southern, of the two lakes, I pushed south and east curling towards Broken Top on the Broken Top Trail.
 A lot of the trail is open but some does go through the woods.
-I had a wonderful wall through the trees which are primarily Mountain Hemlocks at this altitude, although there are a few White Bark Pines and lower down the hill, some large Lodgepole Pines.
+I had a wonderful walk through the trees which are primarily Mountain Hemlocks at this altitude, although there are a few White Bark Pines and lower down the hill, some large Lodgepole Pines.
 Randomly, I would see a Subalpine Fir, but they are not common on this hike.

 Great Shot of South Sister with the Smaller Lake in Foreground